IT Resume Example & Writing Guide

 Entry-Level IT Specialist

-If you’re light on professional work and you’re writing an IT resume with no experience, consider leveraging other relevant endeavors instead.
+If you’re light on professional work and you’re writing a resume with no experience, consider leveraging other relevant endeavors instead.
 Anything from an internship to volunteer work, school projects, freelancing, and similar activities will do the trick.

 Here’s how one candidate used their work as a university research study assistant to write a great professional experience section of an IT resume for freshers: